pupil-labs/pupil-community/README.md

 ## Contributing
 Want to add your plugin, script, or project to this list?
 Submit your work by making a PR with a link and short description in the README file.

-If you have videos you want to add then you could make an issue with the Youtube link and we will add the video to our Youtube playlist
+If you have videos you want to add then you could make an issue with the Youtube link and we will add the video to our Youtube playlist.

 ## Projects & Forks